189 O’Neil St.

 Program Hours: Each site is staffed 24 hours a day

-PRIMARY FUNCTION: A supervised living program for up to 18 months for adolescents 16-21 and their infants who are homeless and not yet prepared to function independently.
+PRIMARY FUNCTION: A supervised transitional living program for up to 18 months for adolescents 16-21 who are homeless and not yet prepared to function independently, and, as necessary, their infants.
 Youth who enter the program at age 16 can stay up to 24 months in order to complete their high school education.

-ANCILLARY SERVICES: Crisis intervention; individual and family counseling; life skills training; job preparedness instruction; vocational and employment assistance; parenting instruction; and assistance with locating permanent housing, as well as after care.
+ANCILLARY SERVICES: Crisis intervention; individual and family counseling; educational support; life skills training; job preparedness instruction; vocational and employment assistance; parenting instruction; assistance with locating permanent housing; as well as after care.